nsi1409/tinyrover/path_planning/path_planning.md

 - Distance
 - Terrain

-Weights will be manually set based on these factors
+Weights will be manually set based on these factors.
+The overarching goal is to create a weighted graph for Dijkstra's Algorithm